 One of the most impactful events SADD is involved with is our Distracted/Drunk Driving Crash Simulation, which is held each spring and involves only 11th grade students and SADD students.
 This is a very powerful and realistic portrayal of a teen car crash scene directed by the Plainfield Fire Department in conjunction with the Kent County Sheriffs Department, the Kent County Prosecutors Office, and Life EMS

-Mr. Ted Burba at firstname.lastname@example.org
+SADD Staff Advisor: Mr. Ted Burba at firstname.lastname@example.org

 Science Olympiad functions much like a football or soccer team, requiring preparation, commitment, coaching and practice throughout the year.
 The team is allowed to bring 15 students who cross-train for a variety of events in their skill set.
-The events are rotated to reflect the ever-changing nature of genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology with a emphasis on active, hands-on group participation.
+The events are rotated to reflect the ever-changing nature of genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology with an emphasis on active, hands-on group participation.

-Mr. Brian Hendricks at email@example.com
+Science Olympiad Staff Advisor: Mr. Brian Hendricks at email@example.com

-Spanish Club is a student run organization that gets together to sing Spanish songs, dance, share delicious food, and play games.
+Spanish Club is a student run organization that gets together to sing Spanish songs, share delicious food, dance, and play games.
 It also allows students to meet people from different levels of Spanish.
 The students are in charge of generating and planning the meetings.

-Mr. Marsh at firstname.lastname@example.org
+Spanish Club Staff Advisor: Mr. Carl Marsh at firstname.lastname@example.org

 Student Council is a group of students elected by their peers who are responsible for various activities at the high school.
 Student Council members are required to volunteer in and around the NV community.
 Student Council members also are responsible for planning assemblies, dances, and other service projects within the high school.

-Ms. Julie Haveman at email@example.com
+Student Council Staff Advisor: Mrs. Julie Haveman at email@example.com

 We are WAVE which stands for Welcoming, Accepting and Valuing Everyone.
 Our purpose is to bring heightened awareness of and appreciation for diversity in the school by embracing differences and exemplifying unity through classroom and whole school activities.